 This is the number of Events that you have scheduled today.
 Click the button to add an event.

-To set up your Billable Hours Target, click the button to go to the Practice Performance page.
+To set up your Billable Hours Target, click the button to go to the Personal Performance page.

 The "Today" metric will give you a visual representation of your hourly goals (shown in grey) against your input information (shown in blue).
 As you progress through your day, you will see a blue circle indicate how close you are to achieving your goal.
 Similar metrics will be seen for "This Week", "This Month" and "This Year" in the Billable Hours Target widget.
 If you make a Matter "Non-Billable" then it will not show on this metric.

-This section shows the number of bills and dollar totals that you have in each bill state: Draft, Awaiting Payment, and Overdue.
+This section shows the number of bills and value amount totals that you have in each bill state: Draft, Unpaid, and Overdue.
 Click the buttons to view your bills.

 - Actual - Billable time you have entered during a 24 hour day.

 - Expected - Calculated for data entered today.

 - Actual - In the "This Week" graph this would be time entered during a 7 day week (i.e. starts Monday and ends on Sunday)